-- 1. The accompanying schedule of expenditures of state awards (Schedule) includes the state award activity of the Agency under programs of the state government for the year ended August 31, 2021.
-The information in this schedule is presented in accordance with the requirements of State of Texas Uniform Grant Management Standards.
-Because the Schedule presents only a selected portion of the operations of the Agency, it is not intended to and does not present the financial position, change in net assets, or cash flows of the Agency. - 2.
-Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in State of Texas Uniform Grant Management Standards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Expenditures reported on the State Schedule are reported on the accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in the TxGMS, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 Negative amounts shown on the Schedule, if any, represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
 The Agency utilizes a 15% direct administrative cap as provided by the grant agreement.